joshuatso/react-state-history-tree/README.md

 Traditionally, the undo/redo functionality provides a single thread of history.
 If one undos and then rewrites the state, the former redo history is lost.
 This package therefore provides a solution that retains all redo histories no matter how many undos and rewrites are created.

-Additionally, undo/redo functionality is usually associated with text-based input.
+Additionally, undo/redo functionality is usually associated with text input.
 However, extending this functionality to non-text-based inputs is a logical and useful abstraction.
 Graphics editors such as Adobe Photoshop have been implementing this functionality for a while.

 ## Documentation